rahman-gif/Any_Spam/README.md

 nano word.txt
 ```

-* in word.txt you have type what you want to spam
+* in word.txt you must type what you want to spam

 ## For Run
 ```bash